hithereiamaliff/malaysiantourguide-commentarypractice/Slide Commentary/README.md

 ## Directory Contents

-This repository contains:

-1. **Slide Commentary**: 30 individual slide files, each following a consistent format:
+This repository contains 30 individual slide files, each following a consistent format:

 - **Key Talking Points**: Organized into clear subtopics with bullet points
 - **Practice Tips**: Specific advice for that particular slide's content
 - **Sample Opening**: A suggested way to begin your commentary for that slide
 - **Potential Q&A**: Common questions visitors might ask about the topic

-2. **[On-Coach Commentary](On-Coach%20Commentary/penang-coach-tour-guide.md)**: Detailed guides for bus tours including:
-   - **Penang On-Coach Tour Guide**: Comprehensive route-based commentary for Penang coach tours
-   - Organized by routes, streets, and points of interest
-   - Sequential guidance following actual tour routes
-   - Historical and cultural information about each location

 ## Slide Guide